NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

   - if phoneNumber is valid return `"valid"`
   - if phoneNumber is not valid return `"invalid"`

-  > **_NOTE:_** Use above information inside the GitHub Copilot inline feature in your server code file.
+  >Use above information inside the GitHub Copilot inline feature in your server code file.
 Press enter and wait for GitHub Copilot to suggest you the code.

 #### **/ValidateDutchBSN**: